Definition of Irony

 Irony is a figure of speech in which words are used in such a way that their intended meaning is different from the actual meaning of the words.
-It may also be a situation that may end up in quite a different way than what is generally anticipated.
-In simple words, it is a difference between the appearance and the reality.
+It may also be a situation that ends up in quite a different way than what is generally anticipated.
+In simple words, it is a difference between appearance and reality.

 Types of Irony

-On the grounds of the above definition, we distinguish two basic kinds of irony i.e. verbal irony and situational irony.
-A verbal irony involves what one does not mean.
-When in response to a foolish idea, we say, “what a great idea!” it is a verbal irony.
-A situational irony occurs when, for instance, a man is chuckling at the misfortune of the other even when the same misfortune, in complete unawareness, is befalling him.
+On the grounds of the above definition, we distinguish two basic types of irony: (1) verbal irony, and (2) situational irony.
+Verbal irony involves what one does not mean.
+For example, when in response to a foolish idea, we say, “What a great idea!”
+This is verbal irony.
+Situational irony occurs when, for instance, a man is chuckling at the misfortune of another, even when the same misfortune is, unbeknownst to him, befalling him.

 Common Examples of Irony